 Jim's low-key, friendly demeanor in past seasons had earned him the nickname "Gentleman Jim," but with the help of Red Sox pitching coach Sal Maglie, he was asserting himself more on the mound by throwing high-and-tight fastballs to keep hitters on edge.
 His 19 hit batsmen would lead the AL in '67, but many were in "retaliation" for a plunked teammate.
 And even in these situations, he always seemed to keep his cool.

 The evening of June 21 at Yankee Stadium provides an example.
 Sox third baseman Joe Foy had hit a grand slam the previous night, so New York starter Thad Tillotson beaned him on the helmet in the second inning.
 Lonborg responded by hitting Tillotson when he came up, and a five-minute, bench-clearing brawl ensued.
 Tillotson next sent Jim sprawling with a pitch in the fourth, leading to more heated words and shoving between the teams.
-But while the melee rattled Tillotson, who was gone by the fourth, Jim pitched a complete-game victory and allowed just one unearned run.
+But while the melee rattled Tillotson, who was removed in the fourth, Jim pitched a complete-game victory and allowed just one unearned run.

 Named an AL All-Star, Lonborg was 11-3 and leading the AL in victories by early July.
 Just before the break, he pitched one of the forgotten gems of the season -- a 3-0 win in which he lost 12 pounds over seven stellar innings on a hot, muggy day in Detroit.
-The win halted a stretch of five straight losses by the team and was quickly followed by a 10-game winning streak.
+The win halted a stretch of five straight losses by the team and was soon followed by a 10-game winning streak.